DecentLabs/chari/README.md

    * if we detect a web3 wallet, unlock and create transaction
    * if not in a web3 browser, use portis.io
    * or just show a transfer address / QR code
+ * we could show a "powered by Chari" tag